Conservation and restoration of outdoor murals: Deterioration

-Outdoor contemporary murals are generally seen as temporary installation, varying from 10 to 20 years due to weathering and vandalism.
+Outdoor contemporary murals are generally seen as temporary installations, varying from 10 to 20 years due to weathering and vandalism.
 Outdoor murals are susceptible to, depending on their physical location, extreme weather conditions.
 A few of the biggest problems facing murals are graffiti, physical destruction, and desaturation as the paint layers weather and are exposed to UV.
 UV radiation causes cracking, color change and fading.
 Oxidation chain reactions are the culprit on a chemical level.
 Environmental conditions are a major factor in mural deterioration.
 Freeze-thaw cycles and capillary rise affect the architectural support of the mural and lead to salt efflorescence, cracking, and lifting of the paint layers if incompatible paints or coatings are used and the mural extends to ground level.
-Murals that face South in direct UV rays are susceptible to fade and also binder deterioration.
+Murals that face south in direct UV rays are susceptible to fading and also binder deterioration.

 Conservation

 Murals are traditionally commissioned on private buildings and structures, leaving ownership of the mural in the hands of the owner of the building.
 Gaining permission to conduct conservation is a key first step in the process.
 Annual inspections of murals will contribute to extending their lifetimes.
-Inspections are encouraged to take place during the spring season as this will allow for any damage done during the winter months to not be overseen, and will also allow for conservation to take place during the summer.
+Inspections are encouraged to take place during the spring season as this will allow for any damage done during the winter months to not be overlooked, and will also allow for conservation to take place during the summer.

 Preventive conservation

 Preventive conservation can take place before a mural begins.
 Such as preparing the wall properly and using high-quality, lightfast, and compatible materials—is fundamental.
 Other preventive actions (e.g., regular maintenance, graffiti removal, and community awareness) can help preserve murals.
 Much of the damage seen on murals is due to vandalism and a lack of maintenance.
 Sadly, regular maintenance is not always a priority.
 Building maintenance is also important to the life of the mural.
 Communities are aware of well-respected buildings, community engagement is important to continue to spread the word about preserving the sight of the mural.
-Continue to maintain the grounds that the building reside on.
+Continue to maintain the grounds that the building resides on.
 A well-maintained building will deter vandalism and also littering around the property.

 Graffiti

 Graffiti plagues the presence of many murals, especially those found within city limits.
-Graffiti is often seen as a form of territory, and once it premiers on a location it invites others to participate in the act of vandalism.
+Graffiti is often seen as a form of territory, and once it premieres on a location it invites others to participate in the act of vandalism.
 Involving the youth of the community with mural project directly is seen as a way to prevent future graffiti, giving them a profound connection and education with and about the project.

 If graffiti is present on a mural, it must be removed in a safe and effective manner that does not directly harm the image beneath it.
 For this reason, removal should be undertaken by a conservator or an artist/technician familiar with the piece after consultation with or under the supervision of a conservator.
 Removal without adequate testing, or by an individual without adequate experience or supervision, can irreparably harm the mural.